 An accelerated, three-year, full-time residential program, providing future cantors with the tools they need to serve 21st-century congregations.
-Classwork, vocal arts, private cantorial coaching and internships are combined in one comprehensive curriculum.
-Our student spend three years of study in the fall and spring and remain on campus for two 8-week intensive summer sessions.
+Classwork, vocal arts, private cantorial coaching, and internships are combined in one comprehensive curriculum.
+Our student spends three years of study in the fall and spring and remains on campus for two 8-week intensive summer sessions.
 Students complete a Master of Jewish Education degree together with their ordination requirements.